 Wow!
 This book was definitely not what I was expecting.
 I was laughing out loud like a maniac!
 And then I was moved to tears by what she said.
 And then I was left thinking about what she said.
 I love bright, funny, creative women who are so so talented.
-I bought Heartburn as soon as I finished this one, that is a few hours after I started it, because it absorbed me so completely I didn't put it down until the end.
+I bought Heartburn as soon as I finished this one, which is a few hours after I started it because it absorbed me so completely that I didn't put it down until the end.
 Nora Ephron was a great writer and director.
 Her passing away was our loss.—Mariela

 by Tina Fey

 Before Liz Lemon, before "Weekend Update", before "Sarah Palin", Tina Fey was just a young girl with a dream: a recurring stress dream that she was being chased through a local airport by her middle-school gym teacher.
 She also had a dream that one day she would be a comedian on TV.

 She has seen both of those dreams come true.

 At last, Tina Fey's story can be told.
 From her youthful days as a vicious nerd to her tour of duty on Saturday Night Live; from her passionately halfhearted pursuit of physical beauty to her life as a mother eating things off the floor; from her one-sided college romance to her nearly fatal honeymoon - from the beginning of this paragraph to this final sentence.

 Tina Fey reveals all and proves what we've all suspected: you're no one until someone calls you bossy.

 I especially loved it in her wise-cracking voice.